cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

 .. image:: ../_images/quickstart/wise-flow1.png
    :width: 600px

-In this screenshot, we see that the stream has thousand of events and all of them have been processed by both flowlets.
+In this screenshot, we see that the stream has thousands of events and all of them have been processed by both flowlets.
 You can watch these metrics update in real time by repeating the injection of events into the stream: